StarFire1701/System_Software/README.md

 # System_Software
 This repository is for performing system software practicals. <br>
-It consits of 10 Practicals in it.
+It consists of 10 Practicals in it.